-Department of Health, Social Services and Public Safety for Northern
+- Department of Health, Social Services and Public Safety for Northern Ireland

-Ireland

-Healthcare Improvement Scotland
+- Healthcare Improvement Scotland

-Servier
+- Servier

 C. The following individuals were selected from clinical expert and patient expert nominations from the consultees and commentators.
-They gave their expert personal view on sacubitril valsartan for treating heart failure with reduced ejection fraction by attending the initial committee discussion and providing a written statement to the committee.
+They gave their expert personal view on Sacubitril valsartan for treating heart failure with reduced ejection fractionby attending the initial Committee discussion and National Institute for Health and Care Excellence Page 63 of 64 providing a written statement to the Committee.
 They are invited to comment on the ACD.

+Appraisal consultation document - Sacubitril valsartan for treating symptomatic chronic heart failure with reduced ejection fraction
-Dr Simon Williams, Consultant Cardiologist, nominated by Novartis - clinical expert

-• Dr Lisa Anderson, Heart Failure Consultant, nominated by The British patient expert

-Society for Heart Failure - clinical expert

-Nick Hartshorne-Evans, nominated by Pumping Marvellous Foundation - expert

-• Emma Taylor, nominated by Pumping Marvellous Foundation - patient
+- Dr Simon Williams, Consultant Cardiologist, nominated by Novartis clinical expert - Dr Lisa Anderson, Heart Failure Consultant, nominated by The British Society for Heart Failure - clinical expert - Nick Hartshorne-Evans, nominated by Pumping Marvellous Foundation patient expert - Emma Taylor, nominated by Pumping Marvellous Foundation patient expert

-E. Representatives from the following company attended committee meetings.
-They contributed only when asked by the committee chair to clarify specific issues and comment on factual accuracy.
+E. Representatives from the following company attended Committee meetings.
+They contributed only when asked by the Committee chair to clarify specific issues and comment on factual accuracy.